RedTeamOperations/Red-Infra-Craft/README.md

 To Deploy this infra you need to execute following command:

-`Command`
 ```bash
 impact.py create full_infra
 ```

-**Perform Common necessary steps mentioned above**
+**Note: Perform Common necessary steps mentioned above**

-After making ssh connection with EC2 instance, Check for the “access” directory inside it You will find Mythic, navigate into it:
+This infrastructure offers you the flexibility to utilize every component.
+You must adhere to the specified steps for each respective component.